-Smash is of two types, one is forehand smash and the other one is the backhand smash.
+Smash is of two types, one is a forehand smash and the other one is a backhand smash.

 How to Hit a Forehand Smash in Table Tennis

-Between the two types of smash, the forehand smash is more convenient to use in the games.
-When you tempt to hit a smash stroke, due to the high rise of the ball, you will get enough time to cover the area to make every smash as a forehand smash.
+Of the two types of smash, the forehand smash is more convenient to use in the games.
+When you are tempted to hit a smash stroke, due to the high rise of the ball, you will get enough time to cover the area to make every smash as a forehand smash.